hhhwenjun/leetcode-note-java/System Design/System Design Tutorial.md

     *   Will it be synchronous or asynchronous?
     *   You need to make these decisions based on the requirements
 *   Database(Design database schema)
-    *   hat databases will you need?
+    *   What databases will you need?
     *   What kind of data do you need to store?
     *   SQL or NoSQL, what will be the database schema?
 *   Examples